UbiCar for Your First Insurance

 It’s a statistical fact that the more time you spend at the wheel, the more likely you are to have a car accident at some point.

-This basic fact is recognized by most insurers, and as a result you can get cheaper car insurance by limiting how far you drive every month.
+This basic fact is recognised by most insurers, and as a result you may get cheaper car insurance by limiting how far you drive every month.

 4. Increase your insurance excess

 When you sign up for comprehensive car insurance you’ll typically have the option of choosing how much excess you will pay in the event of an accident.